Melnikov theory for two-dimensional manifolds in three-dimensional flows: Application to Hill's spherical vortex

-which yields infinitely many unique values for $ \theta \in [0, \pi] $.
+which yields infinitely many unique values for $ \theta \in [0, \pi] $, accumulating towards both $ \theta = 0 $ and $ \pi $.
 At a chosen time $ t = 1 $, we illustrate in Fig.~\ref{fig:hill_intersections}(a) the zero contours of $ M $.
 Thus, the perturbed stable and unstable manifolds at time $ 1 $ intersect along curves which are $ {\mathcal{O} }(\eps) $-close to these constant longitude and latitude curves.
-We note that the guarantee of transverse intersections expressed in Remark~\ref{remark:transverse} becomes inapplicable at the intersection points of these zero contours, because $ M $'s gradient with respect to $ (p,\alpha) $ is zero at these points.
-Crossing a zero contour at a nondegenerate point, however, implies that $ \Gamma_\eps^u $ flips from being outside $ \Gamma_\eps^s $ (or vice versa).
+Crossing a zero contour implies that $ \Gamma_\eps^u $ flips from being outside $ \Gamma_\eps^s $ (or vice versa).
 The intersection of the approximated perturbed stable and unstable manifolds at time $t=1$ are illustrated in Fig.~\ref{fig:hill_intersections}(b).

 We can approximate the volume of a lobe whose boundaries are given by adjacent zeros of $ p $ and $ \alpha $.
 For example, consider the lobe whose $ \alpha $ limits are between $ 0 $ and $ 1/6 $, and $ p $ limits are between $ k = 1 $ and $ k = 2 $ as defined in $ p_k $.
 The lobes whose are bounded by the above mentioned $p$ and $\alpha$ are shown for $t=0$ and $t=1$ in Fig.~\ref{fig:hill_region}.
 Using (\ref{eq:lobevolume}), we see that at a general value $t,$